MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/personalize-pipeline-view.md

 ## Personalize the grid

 Personalize the grid to include columns that you want to see and update quickly.
-You can:

-- Add or remove columns from the grid.

-- Show or hide columns.
-- Drag columns to rearrange them in the grid.
-- Sort records.

-**To personalize the grid**

 1. In the opportunity pipeline view, select **Edit columns** to add, remove, hide, show, or rearrange columns.
     The **Edit columns: Opportunities** side panel opens.